 Source: Emsi 2018.4

-$332 per course, for Anne Arundel County residents, including tuition and fees
+The total program cost for Anne Arundel County residents is $650, including tuition and fees

 Students must be at least 16 years old; however, to be successful, you will need experience in HVAC systems or boiler maintenance.